Linuxbrew/brew/docs/Python-for-Formula-Authors.md

 ### Dependencies

 The dependencies of libraries must be installed so that they are importable.
-The principle of minimum surprise suggests that installing a Homebrew library should not alter the other libraries in a user's `sys.path`.
-The best way to achieve this is to only install dependencies if they are not already installed.
 To minimize the potential for linking conflicts, dependencies should be installed to `libexec/"vendor"` and added to `sys.path` by writing a second .pth file (named like "homebrew-foo-dependencies.pth") to the `prefix` site-packages.

 The [matplotlib](https://github.com/Homebrew/homebrew-science/blob/master/matplotlib.rb) formula in [homebrew/science](https://github.com/Homebrew/homebrew-science) deploys this strategy.